-58% of small businesses now use AI—up from 40% last year.
+58% of growing businesses now use AI—up from 40% last year.
 This guide helps business owners spot the 5 telltale signs competitors are using AI (faster responses, more content, quicker decisions) and outlines a strategy-first approach to catching up without panic-buying the wrong tools.

 Who this is for